$169,545Average Value$116Average Price per Sq Ft4Homes For Sale

 Procter is 3 miles from Interstate 435, making for an easy commute anywhere in the metro area.

-Jump on the Ride KC Bus to just about anywhere you want to go in Procter.
+Residents can jump on the Ride KC Bus to just about anywhere they want to go in Procter.

 Procter is sandwiched between Independence Square and the Englewood Arts District.